justinpombrio/synless/readme.md

 ### Uninstall

-This will remove the executable from the default installation directory:
+This will remove the executable named `synless` that is in the current path:

     make uninstall

-You may specify the installation directory with `INSTALL_DIR`:

-    make uninstall INSTALL_DIR=/path/to/bin